Order of the Bath

-Members belong to either the Civil or the Military Division.
+Members belong to either the Civil Division or the Military Division.
 Knight Companion (KB), the order's only class prior to 1815, is no longer an option.
-Recipients of the Order are now usually senior military officers or senior civil servants.
-Commonwealth citizens who are not subjects of the British monarch and foreign nationals may be made Honorary Members.
+Commonwealth citizens who are not subjects of the British monarch and foreign nationals may be made honorary members.

-The Order of the Bath is the fourth-most senior of the British Orders of Chivalry, after The Most Noble Order of the Garter, The Most Ancient and Most Noble Order of the Thistle, and The Most Illustrious Order of St Patrick (dormant).
+The Order of the Bath is the fourth most senior of the British orders of chivalry, after the Order of the Garter, the Order of the Thistle, and the (dormant) Order of St Patrick.